kanaria69/Mainecoco/README.md

-## What does a female snake use for support?
-A co-Bra!
+## What kind of dinosaur loves to sleep?
+A stega-snore-us.